grafana/alloy/docs/sources/_index.md

 1. Configure {{< param "PRODUCT_NAME" >}}
 1. Collect and forward telemetry data to the data source of choice

-In addition, you can use Grafana dashboard to visualize the data collected from app or infrastructure.
+In addition, you can use Grafana dashboards to visualize the data collected from your application or infrastructure.

 The following tutorials give you a quick overview of this process.